Skip to main content

 At the University of Sydney, you have the right to express your ideas and opinions freely, without censorship, as referenced in the Charter of Freedom of Speech and Academic Freedom – as long as these do not infringe upon public safety or rights of others.
 Students are expected to act in accordance with the values and principles set out in the Student Charter.
 This applies to all University related activities and events, whether on campus or online.

 The University has a duty to foster and protect the wellbeing of its staff and students.
-While this duty does not extend to protecting students from feeling offended by the opinions of others with whom they may disagree, the University can take reasonable and proportionate measures to restrict speech that causes or is likely to cause: an imminent risk of public disorder, undue interference in the rights of others, or offend, insult, humiliate or intimidate another person or a group of people based on the grounds of race, colour or national or ethnic origin.
+While this duty does not extend to protecting students from feeling offended by the opinions of others with whom they may disagree, the University can take reasonable and proportionate measures to restrict speech that causes or is likely to cause: an imminent risk of public disorder, undue interference in the rights of others, or offend, insult, humiliate or intimidate another person or a group of people based on the grounds of race, sex, gender, sexuality, religion and political belief.

 Acknowledging the impact of inequalities of power on Freedom of Expression